#MyBodyStory is a weekly series of reader submitted pieces about what it’s like to live in your body.

 But it hasn’t always been that way.
 Funny thing is that I grew up an extremely skinny kid, and a lot of people don’t even believe me when I say this!!
 I wasn’t always all chubby and luscious, but I don’t even remember being that skinny little girl because I feel like I’ve lived my entire life as a big girl, and that’s all I know how to be.
 I think it’s because I’ve had to overcome so many hardships, that I would want to remember myself as a big girl.
 Lord knows I’ve heard it all and seen it all…

 I’ve been called all sorts of names, be it behind my back or to my face.
 And for as long as I can remember, I’ve let those people tell me that I could never be considered beautiful or sexy simply because my bones have a lot more meat on them.
-I let them convince me, that for as long as I was in this body, no one would ever want to be seen with me.
+I let them convince me, that for as long as I was in this body, no one would ever want to be seen with me even though you can see plenty of examples of people enjoying people of a similar body type to me at websites like fucked tube.

 Going through high school in this body was as good as it could be, I guess.
 Imagine having all your friends with their tight tiny thighs and flat stomachs, and then here you come with your thighs wondering “what the hell is a thigh gap?” and your stomach is trying to pop out of every top you put on.
 You pray to God and hope nobody points it out.